Intel's 12th Gen Core i9 12900KS flagship is out in the wild

-The overclocking.com post includes a screenshot of the CPU paired with an Asus motherboard.
-An idle BIOS temperature of 78c is notable, though perhaps just the result of a bad cooler mount.
-It's not a leap to suggest that nothing short of a top end air cooler or AIO will be sufficient to keep this CPU from throttling under an all core load.
+The post includes a screenshot of the CPU paired with an Asus motherboard.
+An idle BIOS temperature of 78°C is notable, though perhaps just the result of a bad cooler mount.
+It's not a leap to suggest that nothing short of a top-end air cooler or AIO will be sufficient to keep this CPU from throttling under an all-core load.
 We’ll have to wait and see if there will be any overclocking headroom.
-At a 5.5GHz single core boost, it would seem as though that’s about the maximum on ambient cooling.
+At a 5.5GHz single-core boost, it would seem as though that’s about the maximum on ambient cooling.

 The BIOS screenshot includes what Asus calls the ‘SP’ rating which is essentially a measure of the quality of a CPU.
 It serves as an indicator of what kind of overclocking potential it may have based on its voltage and frequency points.
 A higher number is better and at 155, this 12900KS sample is very good indeed.